May Edition – Freedom: Life and Dignity of All Humans

 The articles and artwork of each Tablet Jr. are created by the students of the diocesan academies, and each month there is a new theme and a new academy.

-Courage is the theme of this edition.
-Sacred Heart Catholic Academy in Glendale is this month’s academy to showcase its journalistic skills.
-Enjoy reading the additional student submissions as well as the Teacher Resources below.
-This is the last edition for the school year.
+Our Lady of Grace Catholic Academy, Brooklyn, is this month’s academy to showcase its journalistic skills.
+Enjoy reading the additional student submissions as well as using the Teacher Resources below.
+This is the last edition of the school year.
+As we break for the summer, let’s reflect on what Nicholas Sinatra, Grade 5, writes: ‘Jesus taught us that every person is special and valuable.”
 Let us know what you think!
+And see you in September.

 FOR THE FULL ARTICLE SEE THE COVER PAGE OF THE TABLET Jr.